carolzhou/multiPhATE2/README.md

 * Issue 10: There are no results in phate_sequenceAnnotation_main.out for some of the database searches.
 Try this: Check the blastn/p cutoff values in your configuration file.
 If you are annotating a novel phage, it is quite possible that there will be little or no homology in some of the databases.
 Lower the cutoffs and see if that yields (more) hits.
 However, be aware that hits at low cutoff values may not yield reliable annotations (!).
 * Issue 11: The VOG Genes or VOG Proteins database is not returning meaningful annotations.
 Try this: Be sure that you are using the vog.genes.tagged.all.fa or vog.proteins.tagges.all.faa database.
 These "tagged" databases are computed using the dbPrep_getDBs.py script.
 This is necessary, because the original VOG fasta databases do not include the VOG identifiers in the headers.
 The dbPrep_getDBs.py script pulls the VOG identifier(s) for each fasta sequence and re-writes the header accordingly.
 Then, with these modified headers, multiPhATE2's blastn or blastp process can readily look up the annotation using the VOG identifier(s).
 The pre-processing can be done by hand using scripts in the DatabasePrep/ folder, but it is strongly recommended to use the option(s) available in dbPrep_getDBs.py.
 * Issue 12: When running blastp against the swissprot database that was downloaded using the script provided by blast+, blastp does not find the swissprot blastp-formatted database, or does not recognize the format.
 Solution: Download the Swissprot sequences from Uniprot (see SUPPORTING DATABASES, above), and use makeblastdb to format the database by hand ($ makeblastdb -in uniprot_sprot.fasta -dbtype prot).
+* Issue 13: Installation is failing due to possible issues with missing or unrecognized modules.
+You may need to install libiconv (conda install libiconv).
+If you see failure due to "from Bio import SeqIO", you may need to install this module using pip.
+Also, there may be incompatibility between the libssl package and blast versions under 2.6.
+In that case, try installing a later version of blast:  conda install blast>2.6.

 [Return to the Index](#index)